Mon-Ouie/mon-ouie.github.com/.code/content/projects/ray.md

-There are also two methods you can call once you started your animation to change how it will be executed: ``loop!``, which will cause it to be repeated over and over, and ``bounce!``, which will cause the animation and a an animation reversing its effect to alternate.
+There are also two methods you can call once you started your animation to change how it will be executed: ``loop!``, which will cause it to be repeated over and over, and ``bounce!``, which will cause the animation and an animation reversing its effect to alternate.

 ### Creating custom animations